rya-sge/access-denied/_posts/2026-07-18-black-scholes-eli10.md

 **Q: What goes wrong if you skip the constant steering?**

 If you set the balance once and then stop paying attention, the balance slowly slips out of place as the price moves.
 Then your mix is no longer safe, and a big price swing can leave you with a real loss or a surprise gain.
 It is like letting go of your handlebars.
 For a second you roll straight, but soon you drift off the path.
 The safety of the trick depends on making lots of small corrections, so skipping them breaks the promise that the mix cannot lose.

+**Q: You sold two tickets but own only one bike.
+If both tickets get used, don't you come up short?**

+Good catch, and this is the whole reason the balance is never a set-it-once thing.
+"One bike for two tickets" is only right at the start, while the bike is near 100 coins and each ticket is still a coin-flip, so each ticket behaves like only half a bike.
+If the price climbs and it starts to look like both tickets really will be used, you gradually buy that second bike on the way up, while it is still cheaper than the final price.
+By the time both tickets are used you already own two bikes, one for each, so you never have to scramble at the last moment.
+If the price falls and the tickets look worthless, you sell your bike back down instead.
+The coins you were paid for the tickets are what cover the cost of buying bikes as you go.

 **Q: Can you give me another example of a "company is a ticket" situation?**